typegoose/mongodb-memory-server/docs/guides/migration/migrate9.md

 ### MongoMemoryServer `instance.auth` option is now ignored

-With 9.0.0 the option `instance.auth` option is going to be ignored, because its set via the `auth` option directly.
+With 9.0.0 the option `instance.auth` option is going to be ignored, because its set via the (top-level) `auth` option directly.

 Example: